napster21/MEAN-Stack-Training/README.md

 Now, spent lots of time on the MEAN-Stack-Tutorial.pdf.
 It walks you through MEAN stack and building a simple blogging application similar to the one on Facebook.

+You'll want to use the Github platform to collaborate with your team members for projects like this.
+If you're unfamiliar with the Github platform, refresh your memory by completing this 10-minute tutorial link: https://guides.github.com/activities/hello-world/

 Finally, when you are done, start learning version control software git and github.
 (Git+Github.md will help you with this.)
 You'll want to push your blog application onto github just as an exercise and to show off your hard work.

 ## Important Topics